Time-reversal symmetry breaking superconductivity in the presence of loop-current fluctuations

-Our results demonstrate that the interlayer repulsion $V$ enhances the ILC near half-filling.
-Upon hole doping, the ILC is rapidly suppressed, whereas IS-SC is enhanced, reaching a maximum at an optimal doping level.
-Notably, the enhancement of the IS-SC structure factor and correlation length coincides with the suppression of the ILC signal, implying a positive and synchronized role for ILC fluctuations in IS-SC pairing.
-Based on long-range order analysis, we construct a phase diagram (Fig.~\ref{Fig_1} (b)) to demonstrate a superconducting transition featuring the ILC fluctuations, which causes a coexisting phase near the QCP.
-Furthermore, analysis of the competing correlation lengths provides robust support for our conclusions.
+Our results demonstrate that ILCs are spontaneously established by interlayer exchange $J_{\perp}$ and further stabilized by interlayer repulsion $V$ near half-filling, forming an intrinsic ILC parent state.
+Upon hole doping, the ILC order is rapidly suppressed, while IS-SC emerges with an optimal doping profile.
+Notably, the enhancement of SC correlations coincide with the suppression of LC order, indicating competitive behavior between the two phases and suggesting that SC emerges in the regime where LC fluctuations are dominant.
+Based on long-range order analysis, we construct a phase diagram [Fig.~\ref{Fig_1}(b)] revealing a transition from the ILC parent to a superconducting state.
+This evolution is reminiscent of the transition from an AFM parent to SC in cuprates, except that LCs contribute orbital rather than spin magnetism.
+Strikingly, a coexisting region emerges near the quantum critical point, characterized by SC with significant TRS breaking, reflecting the persistence of LC order within the superconducting phase.
+This coexistence establishes a mechanism for TRS breaking in SC.

+In conclusion, our model directly addresses the pivotal question regarding the intrinsic connection between LCs and SC, establishing that IS-SC emerges in the presence of strong LC fluctuations.
+Furthermore, we uncover a mechanism for TRS breaking in SC, offering insights into related phenomena in layered correlated systems.
+Moreover, our results provide important insights into unconventional SC in LC systems.

-Our study also connects to experimental advances in ultracold atoms.
-Mixed-dimensional bilayer optical lattices with strong interlayer spin-exchange have recently been realized~\cite{WOS:000955590300007,WOS:000787150100001}.
-Furthermore, a $t-J$ model with rung Coulomb repulsion related to nickelates, closely analogous to our own, has been proposed be realized in the ultracold atom systems~\cite{PhysRevB.109.045127,PhysRevB.110.L081113}.
-These developments establish ultracold atom platforms as promising candidates for realizing our model.
+Our study may also connects to experimental advances in ultracold atoms.
+Mixed-dimensional bilayer optical lattices with strong interlayer spin-exchange interactions have recently been realized~\cite{WOS:000955590300007,WOS:000787150100001}.
+Furthermore, related $t$-$J$ models with rung Coulomb repulsion have also been proposed for realization in ultracold atom systems~\cite{PhysRevB.109.045127,PhysRevB.110.L081113}.
+These developments establish ultracold atom platforms as promising candidates for realizing our minimal model and probing the interplay between LC fluctuations and SC in a controlled setting.